Sam Dyson

-Samuel Isaac Dyson (born May 7, 1988) is an American professional baseball pitcher for the Toros de Tijuana of the Mexican League.
-He previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Miami Marlins, Texas Rangers, San Francisco Giants, and Minnesota Twins.
+Samuel Isaac Dyson (born May 7, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Miami Marlins, Texas Rangers, San Francisco Giants, and Minnesota Twins.
 He played college baseball at South Carolina.
 Dyson is one of the few people to have won both a College World Series and a World Baseball Classic.

-Early life and education
+Early life

 Dyson was born in Tampa, Florida, to Sid and Gwenn Dyson.
 He attended Tampa Jesuit High School, pitching all four years on the school's baseball team and finishing with a 10–1 record in his senior year.
 He was selected by the Washington Nationals in the 19th round of the 2006 MLB draft, but elected to attend college instead.

+College career

 At the University of South Carolina, he was sidelined with an injury in his freshman year and received a medical redshirt.
 He posted an 8–0 record with a 4.09 ERA in 2008.
 At the end of his sophomore year, he was selected in the 10th round of the 2009 Major League Baseball Draft, but decided to continue in college.

+Professional career

+Draft and minor leagues

 Following his senior year, in which he posted a 6–5 record with a 4.25 ERA, he was drafted by the Toronto Blue Jays in the fourth round of the 2010 MLB draft.

-Minor League career

 Dyson did not pitch professionally in 2010 after undergoing labrum repair surgery, and he missed the entire 2011 season recovering from Tommy John surgery on his right elbow.
 In 2+ seasons in the minor leagues, Dyson posted a 2–0 record with 3 saves, a 2.56 ERA, 13 walks, and 24 strikeouts over 52.2 innings.

-Major League career

-Toronto Blue Jays
+Toronto Blue Jays (2012)

-Dyson was called up to the MLB on July 5, 2012.
-He was the first Blue Jays player from the 2010 draft to reach the MLB.
+Dyson was called up to MLB on July 5, 2012.
+He was the first Blue Jays player from the 2010 draft to reach MLB.
 He made his MLB debut later that day to get the final out in the 7th inning.
 After walking Billy Butler, Dyson struck out Yuniesky Betancourt.
 On July 19, Yan Gomes was called up to the Jays, and Dyson was sent back to Double-A New Hampshire after making 2 appearances over 2 weeks.
 In 2/3 of an inning, Dyson allowed 3 earned runs and struck out 1.
 He was designated for assignment on January 22, 2013, to make room on the 40-man roster for Mark DeRosa.